Alaska Addiction Rehabilitation Services, Inc.

 - Completes other duties as assigned.

-- Must have experience working with individuals in recovery.
+- Must have a minimum of 1 year of experience working with individuals in recovery.

-- Some experience working in a residential setting preferred.
+- Prefer some experience working in a residential setting.

 - Is culturally sensitive and aware of the State’s cultural diversities.